 Committees should collaborate together on cross committee work items and developments.

 External bodies

-Committees shall monitor and assist developments relevant to VTS in bodies external to IALA, such as IMO and the IHO, if necessary to achieve the committees aims and objectives.
+The Committee shall monitor and assist developments relevant to VTS in bodies external to IALA, such as IMO and the IHO, if necessary to achieve the committees aims and objectives.